or call us on 1800 804 006

 Depart London on your scheduled flight to Moscow, where you will be met by a local guide and transferred to your hotel.

-After a morning at leisure, you'll depart for Leningradsky rail station where you'll board the high-speed Sapsan train to St Petersburg.
+Enjoy the morning at leisure.
+Later, you'll depart for Leningradsky rail station where you'll board the high-speed Sapsan train to St Petersburg.
 Train travel is a way of life in Russia and its newest player was built with comfort in mind, allowing you to sit back, relax and watch the green, Russian landscape fly past your window.
 You'll be met on arrival at Moskovsky railway station and transferred to your hotel.

 Built from nothing on reclaimed swampland, St Petersburg was constructed by 18th Century tsar Peter the Great in an attempt to emulate Western European elegance in a display of Russia's growing status in the world.
 Today, you'll take a tour of the city and experience its imperial grandeur first hand, with an up-close look at its opulent palaces and remarkable cathedrals.
 One of the artistic and cultural highlights of St Petersburg, and arguably Europe, is the Hermitage.
 Set in the Winter Palace, the lavish former royal residence, the Hermitage houses an outstanding collection of treasures and works of art encompassing everything from Picassos to ancient Scythian gold.
 Afterwards you'll make the short hop across the Neva River to the Peter and Paul Fortress on Zayachy Island.
 St Petersburg's first structure and thus considered the birthplace of the city, this fortress never served in its defensive function, regardless it has a rich history as a military base, burial ground of the Russian Imperial family and forbidding jail for Russia's political prisoners.
 Today it lives on as a fascinating history museum and is home to the stunning Peter and Paul Cathedral and the tombs of every Romanov monarch from Peter the Great onwards, excluding a few.
 The Panorama roof walk gives excellent views across the river to the Winter Palace and the city beyond.
 Your evening is at leisure to explore this beautiful city by twilight.